Multi-modal Masked Autoencoders Learn Compositional Histopathological Representations: Related Work

-SSL methods have also been applied to the histopathology domain, mostly with contrastive learning.
-In the CS-CO method, \citep{yang2021self} proposed a contrastive SSL model with a novel augmentation method called stain vector perturbation. \citep{gildenblat2019self} implemented a contrastive loss based on the spatial distance of patches, i.e. closer patches are considered as positives and farther ones as negatives.
-Although these methods are somewhat shown to improve performance in detecting morphological phenotypes, they relied on DA methods that were specifically designed for object-centric coarse-grained natural images, thus the assumptions behind these DA techniques do not always transfer well to pathology \citep{stacke2021learning}.
-Contrastive SSL generally learns inductive biases through the use of DA techniques, which implicitly injects human domain knowledge.
-However, it is generally hard to engineer augmentation techniques in histopathology as the downstream tasks show great dissimilarity.
-For example, in the case of scoring of immunohistochemical staining, color might be an important feature, so augmenting with color jittering would improve the downstream performance.
-However, in the case of tumor classification, color jittering may downgrade the performance and thus should not be shared among positives.
-Finding good hard negatives also remains very challenging, especially in histopathology where patch-level WSIs are much more homogeneous compared to natural images.
-Lastly, negative sampling assumes a good class balance within the dataset.
-However, it is hard to argue that this will be valid for patch-level WSIs where there is an imbalance between morphological phenotypes \citep{chuang2020debiased}.
+In histopathology domain, \citep{yang2021self} proposed CS-CO a contrastive SSL model with a novel augmentation method called stain vector perturbation, \citep{gildenblat2019self} implemented a contrastive loss based on the spatial distance of patches.
+Although these methods are shown to improve performance in detecting morphological phenotypes, they relied on DA methods designed for natural images, which do not always transfer well to pathology.
+DAs implicitly injects human domain knowledge, however, it is hard to engineer augmentations in histopathology as the downstream tasks show great dissimilarity \citep{stacke2021learning}.
+Finding good hard negatives also remains challenging, especially for patch-level WSIs, which are much more homogeneous compared to natural images.
+Lastly, negative sampling assumes a good class balance within the dataset which is not always valid for patch-level WSIs where there is an imbalance between morphological phenotypes \citep{chuang2020debiased}.
 Recently, non-contrastive techniques, such as DINO, are also adapted on histopathology data \citep{chen2022self}.
 However, DINO still relies on extensive DA techniques, and also requires a lot of hyperparameters to be tuned, which makes it cumbersome to train.
-Therefore, a framework that does not rely on extensive augmentation techniques and negative sampling would be a better fit for histopathology data, and MAE perfectly fits this role.
+Therefore, a framework that does not rely on extensive augmentation techniques and negative sampling would be a better fit for histopathology data, and MAE perfectly fits in this role.